rsjaffe/MIDI2LR/README.md

 **MIDI2LR** is an application that translates MIDI Control Change commands into Lightroom actions.

 ## Supported platforms
-A build for Windows is currently available, but the underlying framework is cross-platform, so a Mac build can easily be made
+Mac OS X
+Windows 7/8/10

 ## Building
-It should only be necessary to point to the module paths in MIDI2LR.jucer to those in your copy of JUCE.
-The Introjucer can generate the requisite project files for Visual Studio or XCode.
+The project files for Visual Studio and Xcode are located in Builds/

 ## Lightroom 6 API reference
 <http://lightroomsolutions.com/sdk/index.html>